lukasj/eclipselink-build-support/README.md

   * resources from `${earConf}` (default: `${project.basedir}/src/main/resources-ear`)
   * classifier: ear
 * EJB
+  * if `persistence.xml` and `ejb-jar.xml` descriptors are not found under `{$ejbConf}` directory, they are generated from the project's default `persistence.xml` found under project's default resources;
+`el.packager.descriptors` property can be set to `false` to explicitly disable generation of these descriptors
   * content of `org.eclipse.persistence.jpa.test.framework` is expanded under the root, exact content can be controlled by `el.packager.fwk.exclusionFilter` (default: `%regex[.*TestRunner[0-9].*]`)
   * `model` (classifier)/`test-jar` (type) dependencies are expanded under the root